 Risks and Drawbacks of Capital Calls

-Just as firms assume that the investors’ cash will be available when they need it, investors expect to see returns on their investments, and if their committed capital is drawn down too quickly, it probably means the firm is not making gains.
+Just as firms assume the investors’ cash will be available when they need it, investors expect to see returns on their investments.
+If committed capital is drawn down too quickly, it could mean the firm is not making gains.

-Notices and Documentation
+Notices and Documentation for Capital Calls

 Ahead of a capital call, a firm will send out a notice to all its investors, informing them of their upcoming commitment.
 Details included in these notices are the following: